 It’s now such a shame that the series has yet to break the wheel when it comes to a long-term engagement strategy.

-As with Star Wars and Fantastic Beasts, I fear there’s only so much you can spin off a series.
+As with Star Wars and Fantastic Beasts before, I fear there’s only so much you can spin off a series.
 These franchises haven’t evolved to meet the needs of the multi-platform consumer.

 However, they are sticking to that ‘Trickle-Down’ spin-off approach from before.
-We have the technology where you can play as a character and explore Westeros in an open-world game – maybe with a ton of Easter Eggs linking back to the show to spark debate, and explain hidden fates of characters?
+We have the technology where you can play as a character and explore Westeros in an open-world game – maybe with a ton of Easter Eggs linking back to the show to spark debate, and explain and develop the hidden fates of characters.

-If these franchises are investments, then some form of diversification is needed to survive.
+If these franchises are investments, then some form of diversification is needed to survive – just as in a business.
 I believe that Game of Thrones could have minimised their damage through better co-ordination of its properties, and a long-term strategy for how it was going to manage these characters – again, it didn’t help that the last two books hadn’t yet been released.

 For a television series Game of Thrones certainly “broke the wheel”.
 But as a franchise, I fear it remains trapped in past.